IainMF/Mens_Rights_NZ/submissions/UPR Submission 2017.md

 ---
-title: Universal Periodic Review 2019.
+title: Universal Periodic Review 2019 Submission.
-description: "My submission about men's rights to the United Nation's Universal Periodic Review of human rights in 2019."
+description: My submission about men's rights to the United Nation's Universal Periodic Review of human rights in 2019.
 ---

 The United Nations Human Rights Council reviews member states human rights records on a cycle.
 Every 5 years there is a Universal Period Review covering all areas of human rights.
 The following is a submission to the Human Rights Council for New Zealand’s 2019 review that covers men’s human rights issues.